SPONGE DOSA- NO FERMENT SET DOSA

 Why is my Sponge Dosa not porous/ not having holes?

 This means that you have not added enough Baking soda.
-Try adding another ¼ tsp to the batter, mix well and continue to make the dosas.
+Try adding another ¼ teaspoon to the batter, mix well and continue to make the dosas.

 Why is my Dosa sticking to the pan?